Activating Hidden Teleportation Power: Theory and Experiment: Boosting teleportation power

-\emph{Boosting teleportation power.--} We are interested to activate the usefulness for teleportation by means of local filtering, or equivalently stochastic LOCC (SLOCC), i.e., LOCC operations that succeed only probabilistically \cite{doi:10.1080/09500340008244048}.
-Formally, an SLOCC acting on a bipartite system $\rho$ gives $\tau=(A\otimes B)\rho(A\otimes B)^{\dagger}$, where $A,B$ are $d \times d$ matrices representing the operation of local filters.
-Without loss of generality, we may demand that $||A||_{\infty}\le 1$, $||B||_{\infty}\le 1$, where $\|\cdot\|_{\infty}$ is the Schatten $\infty$-norm~\cite{watrous_2018}.
-Then, $p=\mathrm{tr}(\tau)$ is the probability of success in performing the local filtering operations.
-Conditioned on this success, the resulting filtered state is $\rhof=\frac{\tau}{p}$.
-Throughout, we use the subscript ``$_f$'' to signify the filtered state.
-For any given state $\rho$, one expects a trade-off between the maximization of the FEF of $\rhof$ and the corresponding success probability.
+We are interested in activating the usefulness for teleportation by local filtering (i.e., stochastic LOCC~\cite{Vidal:JMO:2000}).
+Formally, local filtering on a bipartite system $\rho$ gives $\tau=(A\otimes B)\rho(A\otimes B)^{\dagger}$, where the filters $A$ and $B$ are $d \times d$ matrices having bounded singular values.
+Through renormalization, we may set $||A||_{\infty}=||B||_{\infty}= 1$, i.e., their largest singular value being unity.
+Conditioned on successful filtering, which happens with probability $p=\mathrm{tr}(\tau)$, the resulting filtered state is $\rhof=\frac{\tau}{p}$.
+Generally, a trade-off between the maximization of $F_d[\rhof]$ and the corresponding success probability is expected.